Interpolation by Different Types of Quantum Channels Using Conic Programs: An Optimization for Identifying EBT Maps

 This can only mean that, if $\Delta_i=0$ then the minimum value of $w\lambda+\sum_{i}tr[P_i+Q_i]$ must be obtained for some $C$ with trace $1$.\\

-\begin{lemma} This property will hold if we define an optimization similar to \ref{eq2.5}-\ref{eq2.8} where $C$ is in a subset $\mathcal{S}$ of positive semi-definite matrices instead of the full set and the same holds for \ref{eq2.9}-\ref{eq2.12}. \end{lemma} \begin{proof} The proof follows from the fact that the minimum of a function over a subset is always greater than or equal to the minimum over the full set.\\
+\begin{lemma} The property "\textbf{if $\Delta_i=0$ then the minimum value of $w\lambda+\sum_{i}tr[P_i+Q_i]$ must be obtained for some $C$ with trace $1$}"will hold if we define an optimization similar to \ref{eq2.5}-\ref{eq2.8} where $C$ is in a subset $\mathcal{S}$ of positive semi-definite matrices instead of the full set and the same holds for \ref{eq2.9}-\ref{eq2.12}. \end{lemma} \begin{proof} The proof follows from the fact that the minimum of a function over a subset is always greater than or equal to the minimum over the full set.\\

 Let $\Delta_S=inf\{ w\lambda+\sum_i tr[P_i+Q_i]\}$ subject to $C\in\mathcal{S}$.
 Then $\Delta_1\leq\Delta_S$.\\

 Now, let us assume the claim in the lemma is not true.
 Then there is some $C\in\mathcal{S}$ with $tr[C]\neq 1$ and $\Delta_S=0$ for $C$.\\